seakhtar/nsf-sbir/pages/apply.md

   - title: 5-6 months after<br> the deadline
     description: If your proposal is accepted, you'll receive funding of up to $225,000.
 ---
-# How to apply for Phase I funding
+# How to apply

+Learn more about our Phase I application timeline, preparing your proposal, and what to expect once you submit.

 <ol class="timeline {% if site.app_process == "inactive" %} timeline-inactive {% endif %}">
 {% assign step_counter = 1 %}